LifeBogger presents the Full Story of a Football Stopper best known by the Nicknames; “Gigi, Superman”.

-Yes, everyone knows about his abilities but only a few consider LB’s Buffon Biography which is quite interesting.
-Now without further adieu, let’s Begin.
+Yes, everyone knows about his abilities, but only a few consider our version of Gianluigi Buffon’s Biography, which is quite interesting.
+Now, without further ado, let’s Begin.

-Gianluigi Buffon Childhood Story Plus Untold Biography Facts –Early Life
+Gianluigi Buffon Childhood Story – Early Life and Family Background:

-Gianluigi “Gigi” Buffon was born on the 28th day of January 1978, in Carrara, Italy by Maria Stella Buffon (mother) and Adriano Buffon (father).
+For Biography starters, Gianluigi “Gigi” Buffon was born on the 28th day of January 1978, in Carrara, Italy, to Maria Stella Buffon (mother) and Adriano Buffon (father).

 The Italian legendary stopper was born into a rich family of Italian athletes.
 His mother, Maria Stella, was a discus thrower and his father, Adriano, a renowned Italian weightlifter.